A Quasi-Polynomial Approximation for the Restricted Assignment Problem: Introduction

-In \cite{DBLP:journals/siamcomp/Svensson12}, \cite{jansenR2017}, and \cite{DBLP:conf/swat/JansenLM16} the critical idea is to design a local search algorithm, which is then shown to produce good solutions.
-However, the algorithm has a potentially high running time; so it was only used to prove the existence of such a solution.
-A similar algorithm was used in the {\sc Restricted Max-Min Fair Allocation} problem.
-Here a quasi-polynomial variant by Pol{\'{a}}cek et al.~\cite{DBLP:journals/talg/PolacekS16} and a polynomial variant by Annamalai et al.~\cite{DBLP:conf/soda/AnnamalaiKS15} were later discovered.
+In \cite{DBLP:journals/siamcomp/Svensson12} and \cite{DBLP:conf/swat/JansenLM16} the critical idea is to design a local search algorithm, which is then shown to produce good solutions.
+However, the algorithm has a potentially high running time; hence it could only be used to prove the existence of a good solution.
+For the closely related \textsc{Santa Claus} problem, in which the minimum is maximized instead of the maximum being minimized, similar algorithms were developed~\cite{DBLP:journals/talg/AsadpourFS12}.
+There, a quasi-polynomial variant by Pol{\'{a}}cek et al.~\cite{DBLP:journals/talg/PolacekS16} and a polynomial variant by Annamalai et al.~\cite{DBLP:journals/talg/AnnamalaiKS17} were later discovered.

-In this paper, we present a variant of the local search algorithm, that admits a quasi-polynomial running time.
-The algorithm is purely combinatorial and uses the configuration-LP only in the analysis. \begin{theorem} For every $\epsilon > 0$ there is an $(11/6 + \epsilon)$-approximation algorithm for the {\sc Restricted Assignment} problem with running time $\exp(\mathcal O(1/\epsilon \cdot \log^2(n)))$, where $n = |\jobs| + |\machines|$. \end{theorem} The main idea is the concept of layers.
-The central data structure in the local search algorithm is a tree of so-called blockers and we partition this tree into layers, that are closely related to the distance of a blocker from the root.
-Roughly speaking, we prevent the tree from growing arbitrarily high.
-A similar approach was taken in~\cite{DBLP:journals/talg/PolacekS16}.